enri123/ProyectoGISReactsKeycloak/README.md

 These credentials are intended for the development environment.

-Do not use these credentials in a production deployment.

 ## Backend `.env`

 The backend `.env` file also contains the Keycloak service-account client secret: